-Is this training them to be yoga instructors or simply to use yoga technique we I think we've done three sessions with you.
-One of them's not available as a recording because you prefer that we didn't share that one because it was basically sharing your a lot of your teaching.
-Just one we're talking about the NHS hospital class that you run or concession service that you run.
-Is there anything in NICE guidelines that refers to yoga yoga based practice?
+I think we've done three sessions with you but one of them's not available as a recording because you prefered that we didn't share that one because it was basically sharing a lot of your teaching.
+Just when we're talking about the NHS hospital class that you run, the treatment session or service that you run.
+Is there anything in NICE guidelines that refers to yoga or yoga-based practice?